kishore-1812/Simple-Js-Projects/README.md

 # Simple-Js-Projects

-This repo contains 30 different simple JS projects.
+This repo contains some of simple JS projects.